deimie/ghPortfolio/_posts/2024-09-11-building-homelab-pt4.md

 Lastly, input ```sudo netplan apply``` to apply the changes from that file.

 ### SFTP Testing
 Now that both machines are on the same VLAN, we can begin using SFTP to transfer files.
-Start with opening the SSh server on Remnux using ```service ssh start```.
+Start with opening the SSH server on Remnux using ```service ssh start```.
 The default password for this machine is "malware".
 You may notice when running ```service ssh status``` that the server is listening on ```0.0.0.0```, which just means that it is listening using all of the IP addresses on the local machine, which in my case is only ```10.0.19.19```.

 ![openSSHRemnux.jpg failed to load]({{ site.baseurl }}/assets/images/homelab/openSSHRemnux.jpg)